Pseudorizer/NEA-GCSE-VB-Code-CLI/README.md

 Line 7: WRITE

 # Final Words
-This code probably isn't the best or even close to the best out there, but hey it works and it's a lot fucking better than just creating 15 if statements inside of each other.
+This code probably isn't the best or even close to the best out there, but hey it works, it'll **probably** get you a good mark for the code and it's a lot fucking better than just creating 15 if statements inside of each other.
 Which is what my whole class is doing.
 I mean it works but ew.